android/ndk-samples/native-audio/README.md

 Native Audio
 ============
-Native Audio is an Android sample that play and record sounds with the C++ OpenSLES API using JNI.
+Native Audio is an Android sample that plays and records sounds with the C++ OpenSLES API using JNI.

 Pre-requisites
 --------------